Fire engulfs part of hotel that inspired ‘Dirty Dancing’

 In its heyday, the property drew hundreds of thousands of vacationers a year, catering mostly to Jewish clientele.
-It has also been cited as an inspiration for the film “Dirty Dancing.”
+It has also been cited as an inspiration for the film “Dirty Dancing,” WTEN reports.

 The blaze broke out in a three-and-a-half story building on the old hotel property.
 Firefighters who responded to the scene had to cut through a gate, and were hampered by overgrown bushes and concrete barriers.
 Fire trucks were forced to stop nearly 1,000 feet from the blaze, the Liberty Fire Department said on Facebook.
 Long hoses were snaked through the grass and vines and up to the burning building — a white house with signs of disrepair.